JSD-0723/Yazan-Khwaireh/README.md

 <h3 align="center">
-     This Repoistroy includes Dark and white Theme mode with clickable buttons to add your favorites for now it's only static until some miracle happens.
+     This Repoistroy includes Dark and white Theme mode with clickable buttons to add your favorites tech Stack ,for now it's only static until some miracle happens.
 </h3>